marcocavanna/FireDataModeler/README.md

 ```

 ## FireData Type Definition
-The `FireData Type` is the definition of the type of data that must be writed into the object before sending it to Firebase.
+The `FireData Type` is the definition of the type of data that must be written into the object before sending it to Firebase.

 An example of a simple FireData Type could be
 ```js